-Aims: To develop students' understanding of the roles and limitations of homeostatic control and regulation; To examine the factors which contribute to the integrated control of representative examples of different physiological systems.
+Aims: To develop students' understanding of the roles and limitations of homeostatic control and regulation.
+To examine the factors which contribute to the integrated control of representative examples of different physiological systems in health and disease.

 Metabolism and Disease

 Aims: To provide an introduction to basic concepts in metabolism and the principles of metabolic pathways.
 To provide students with information on core metabolic pathways.
 To discuss relationships with metabolism and core disease pathways.